pzaino/thecrowler-rules-converters/README.md

 **Please Note**: This is a work in progress.
 The converters are not yet complete and may not work as expected.

+If you need the CROWler, you can find it [here](https://github.com/pzaino/thecrowler)

 ## Installation

 To install the CROWler Rules Converters, you need to have Go Lang 1.22